 This is especially important if you’ve been sitting all day staring at a screen.
-Do a few jumping jacks or push-ups, or maybe get out of the house and take a walk (just make sure you practice social distancing guidelines, and wear a mask if possible).
+Do a few jumping jacks or push-ups, or maybe get out of the house and take a walk.
 Allowing your body to take a break from work will also keep your mind in shape.

 9. Forgive yourself.